dnanexus/dx-toolkit/Readme-osx-10.9.md

   https://www.macports.org/install.php

+1. If you want your dx-toolkit build to be backwards-compatible on OS X 10.7, add these lines to ```/opt/local/etc/macports/macports.conf``` to ensure that your MacPorts Python build is compiled with 10.7 support:

+    ```
+    macosx_deployment_target            10.7
+    MACOSX_DEPLOYMENT_TARGET            10.7
+    ```

 1. Run the MacPorts install and select commands to configure your build environment:

     ```
+    sudo port install -s python27
     sudo port install cmake bison autoconf automake
     sudo port install boost -no_static
     sudo port select --set python python27